 A meal out perhaps?

-You will be welcome at both the Yacht Club and the Sports Club for meals.
-The Yacht Club is open on Wednesday, Friday and Sunday evenings and the Sports Club in partnership with 34º opens for Saturday night dinner and Sunday morning breakfast.
-The Coffin Bay Hotel and 1802 Oyster Bar+Bistro are great hospitality options and are open most days and evenings.
+You will be welcome at both the Yacht Club and the Sporting Club for meals.
+The Yacht Club is open on Wednesday, Friday and Sunday evenings and the Sporting Club, is open for Saturday night dinner.
+The Coffin Bay Hotel and 1802 Oyster Bar & Bistro are great hospitality options and are open most days and evenings.

 Indoor entertainment options